 We all have a responsibility to safeguard confidential business information and use such information only for Company purposes.
-Whether you work with protected health information, personal information regarding team members or customers, or other types of confidential business information, you are entrusted to ensure that only people with a business need have access to the information you create, share and store.
+Whether you work with protected health information, personal information regarding employees or customers, or other types of confidential business information, you are entrusted to ensure that only people with a business need have access to the information you create, share and store.
 It is essential you are aware of the sensitivity of the information you are handling and assisting to protect every day.
-Confidential business information includes, without limitation, the Company's inventions; trade secrets; business plans and projections; sales, cost and profit figures and projections; new product or marketing plans; customer details and programs; research and development ideas or information; manufacturing processes or methods; personnel information; information regarding potential acquisitions, divestitures and investments; and any other matters considered or reasonably expected to be considered confidential by the Company.
+Confidential business information includes.

+"Always do what is right.
+This will gratify some people and astonish the rest." - Mark Twain without limitation, the Company's inventions; trade secrets; business plans and projections; sales, cost and profit figures and projections; new product or marketing plans; customer details and programs; research and development ideas or information; manufacturing processes or methods; personnel information; information regarding potential acquisitions, divestitures and investments; and any other matters considered or reasonably expected to be considered confidential by the Company.
 Do not release any confidential information without a valid business purpose, proper authorization and, as appropriate, a properly executed confidentiality agreement.
-Protecting and ensuring ongoing privacy of sensitive information is of utmost important to the company and required of each team member.
+Protecting and ensuring ongoing privacy of sensitive information is of utmost important to the company and required of each employee.
 Ongoing awareness of established Privacy, Information Security, Record Management and Access Control policies assist to ensure we are all working together to protect the information.

 We also expect the same commitment to confidentiality from our consultants and suppliers.
-Team members should not do business with suppliers or vendors who need access to the Company's confidential information until an appropriate confidentiality agreement is executed.
+Employees should not do business with suppliers or vendors who need access to the Company's confidential information until an appropriate confidentiality agreement is executed.
 Strict compliance with privacy laws require adherence to stringent protection and compliance standards to safeguard sensitive data information.
 If you have questions about this, please seek appropriate guidance from applicable Company policy, a member of management, or the Law Department.